wixplosives/engine/docs/docs/entities/environment/index.md

 ---
 sidebar_position: 2
 ---

 # Environments

 An Environment is basically a semantic name for an engine instance in a runtime.

-In engine applications, [feature](../feature)s sets themselfes up in an environment, and when that environment will be launched at runtime, these setups will happen.
+In engine applications, [feature](../feature)s sets themselves up in an environment, and when that environment will be launched at runtime, these setups will happen.

 Creating a new environment is as simple as